|FMEP: Facilities Management Evaluation Program

-5.10 Describe the processes used by both the department and the institution for orienting new employees so they can successfully fulfill their responsibilities.
+5.10 Describe the processes used by both the department and the institution for orienting/on-boarding new employees so they can successfully fulfill responsibilities.

-5.12 Describe how the department manages and organizes its workforce to accomplish its advertised mission and objectives.
+5.11 Describe how the department manages and organizes its workforce to accomplish its mission and objectives.

-Effective process management addresses how the facilities organization manages key product and service design, delivery processes, and continuous improvement.
+Effective process management addresses how the facilities organization manages key service designs, delivery processes, and continuous improvement.
 Process management includes various systems or “core competencies,” such as work management, performance standards, estimating systems, planning, design, and construction of new or renovated facilities, space management, event management, and other key processes that affect facilities functions.